Parhae: Ethnic identity

-Russian scholars argue that the ethnic composition of Parhae cannot be determined with great precision because no materials exist that can confirm either the Chinese or Korean claims.
-Some Russian scholars claim Parhae as part of Manchurian history while others believe Parhae was neither a Korean state or Chinese province and there is no direct link between Parhae and either modern China or Korea.
+Russian scholars argue that the ethnic composition of Parhae cannot be determined with great precision because no material evidence exists that can confirm either the Chinese or Korean claims.
+Some Russian scholars claim Parhae as part of Manchurian history while others believe Parhae was neither a Korean state or a Chinese province and there is no direct link between Parhae and either modern China or Korea.
 E. V. Shakunov believes that Parhae's population also consisted of elements from Central Asia such as Sogdians and Tocharians.
 Many Uyghurs fled to Parhae after the destruction of the Uyghur Khaganate in 840 but they failed to adapt to Parhae society and caused social unrest.